gaigutherz/Akkademia/README.md

 pip install torch torchvision
 ```

-Install allennlp: copy the following to Command Prompt (with windows) or Terminal (with mac):
+Install overrides and allennlp: copy the following to Command Prompt (with windows) or Terminal (with mac):
 ```
+pip install overrides==3.1.0
 pip install allennlp==0.8.5
 ```